All Episodes

 Three weeks ago, three weeks ago now, Obama didn't care about any of this.

-They were the JV team, ISIS was.
+They were the JV team.

-He was not concerned about this at all.
+Three weeks ago, he was not concerned about this at all.

 Then the polls started coming in and started being reported, and that changed everything.